Why It Works

 For the Broth: Combine chicken feet, chicken bones, and ham in a large stockpot.
 Cover with cold water.
 Bring to a boil over high heat.
 Drain bones in sink, then rinse under cold running water.
 Return to pot, add ginger, garlic, onion, and 6 scallions.
 Cover with water, bring to a boil over high heat, reduce to a bare simmer, and cook for 1 hour, skimming off scum and fat occasionally.
 Pour through a fine-mesh strainer into a large pot.
 Discard solids.
 You should have about 1 1/2 quarts broth.
 If not, reduce to 1 1/2 quarts.

 Combine 2 teaspoons cornstarch with 2 teaspoons water in a small bowl and mix with a fork.
 Add to broth.
 Add soy sauce and sesame oil.
 Bring to a boil, season to taste with salt and pepper, and keep warm.

-For the Garnish: While broth simmers, place wood-ears and daylilies in separate bowls and cover with warm water.
-Let soak at least half an hour.
+For the Garnish: Meanwhile, place wood-ears and daylilies in separate bowls, cover with warm water, and let soak at least 30 minutes.
 Drain carefully, then thinly slice wood-ears and cut daylilies crosswise into 2-inch pieces.

 When broth is ready, add sliced wood-ears, daylilies, tofu, and pork.
 Beat together egg with 1/2 teaspoon cornstarch.
 Bring broth to a boil, reduce to a bare simmer, and slowly pour the egg into the broth in a thin steady stream.
 Let egg set for 15 seconds, then stir gently to incorporate.
 Season soup to taste with salt if necessary.